 With all his success and surrounded by so many famous people in his life, I was curious and had to ask him.
 “What is the coolest thing that has ever happened to you?”
 He says, “Besides family life, I got a letter from Keith Richards after I painted a picture of Gram Parsons for him and it said he thought I had a ‘hell of a touch,’ and that made my life.”

 Before we left Charlie-world, there was one question I had to ask, “Any advice to the budding artists out there?”
-Charlie says, “Study the word of insects.”
+Terrell says, “Study the word of insects.”

 I left that interview inspired as an artist, my imagination renewed and the immediate need to Google “insects.”